mrfalcone/pyext2/README.md

 Usage
 -----
-To run the module, use the diskbot script:
+To run the module, use the diskbot script.

+The command:

 `diskbot ext2_image_file.img -s`

-will open a shell for interacting with the filesystem image.
+will open a shell for interacting with the filesystem image and the command:

 `diskbot -h`